R-A Home Page

 Malaysia to Laos direct flights.
 As detailed above, Air Asia is now operating three times a week between Vientiane and Kuala Lumpur (KLIA).
-Service started on Dec 1st 2007.
-Promotional fares still apply in 2011.
+Promotional fares still available in 2017.
 Book at www.AirAsia.com.

 Note that if you're leaving Laos to visit Thailand, Malaysia or Singapore, you most likely do not need an entry visa.